History of the United Kingdom during the First World War: Monarchy

 Developments in Russia posed another set of issues for the monarchy.
 Tsar Nicholas II of Russia was King George's first cousin and the two monarchs looked very much alike.
 When Nicholas was overthrown in the Russian Revolution of 1917, the liberal Russian Government asked that the tsar and his family be given asylum in Britain.
 The cabinet agreed but the king was worried that public opinion was hostile and said no. It is likely the tsar would have refused to leave Russia in any case.
-He remained and in 1918 he and his family were ordered killed by Lenin, the Bolshevik leader.
+He remained and in 1918 he and his family were ordered killed by Vladimir Lenin, the Bolshevik leader.

 The Prince of Wales – the future Edward VIII – was keen to participate in the war but the government refused to allow it, citing the immense harm that would occur if the heir to the throne were captured.
 Despite this, Edward witnessed trench warfare at first hand and attempted to visit the front line as often as he could, for which he was awarded the Military Cross in 1916.
 His role in the war, although limited, led to his great popularity among veterans of the conflict.